Whether you are in Hiroshima for a day trip or longer, Miyajima Island is an absolute must-see.

 Whilst Miyajima is more commonly known for the Torii Gate and Itsukushima Shrine, there are various reasons to visit.
 Such as the friendliest deer you will ever meet, the peaceful surrounds of Momijidani Park and the Mount Misen hiking trail just to name a few.

-By the end of my day on Miyajima I found out that the island is famous for their quality oysters and dishes such as oyster gratin, oyster curries, okonomiyi oyster cakes.
+The island is famous for their quality oysters and dishes such as oyster gratin, oyster curries, okonomiyi oyster cakes.
 You can find them served natural, grilled and deep-fried.

 There is even an Annual Oyster Festival held in the second weekend in February, conveniently located in front of the Miyajima Pier.